Batti Gul Meter Chalu: Soundtrack

-Critical reception
+Reception

 Batti Gul Meter Chalu generally received negative reviews from critics.
 The film was lauded for its message, humor, performances and cinematography.
 The movie's running time and story execution faced criticism.
 On review aggregator site Rotten Tomatoes, 18% of 11 critics' reviews are positive, with an average rating of 4.8 out of 10.

 DNA in its 3.5 stars review criticized the storyline but praised the performance of Shahid Kapoor. " Shahid is top-notch.
 The actor, who is in his prime, has matured into a fine talent and shows that he can shoulder a film on his own.
 Half a star in the film's rating is reserved only for Shahid."

-Rachit Gupta from TOI in his 3 stars review questioned the screenplay saying, "BGMC loses power under the load of its heavy-duty screenplay."
+Rachit Gupta from The Times of India in his 3 stars review questioned the screenplay saying, "BGMC loses power under the load of its heavy-duty screenplay."
 He, however praised Shahid & Shraddha's performance adding, "Shahid is able to blend a fine balance between the over-confident young man and the guy with a heart of gold.
 His monologue during the climax is superb.
 Shraddha Kapoor plays the peppy small town girl with panache."

 Rajeev Masand gave positive response praising the performances of the cast, message and humor of the film.
 He awarded it 3 stars noting "This is one of those mainstreammovies that delivers its message coated with a thick layer of melodrama.
 And it works."
 Shubhra Gupta from The Indian Express rated it 2.5 stars out of 5 praising the cinematography, message and humor of the film.
 She noted saying "Batti Gul Meter Chalu is careless not to get too much in lecture-mode.
 The rest of it made me smile, and made me pause: how do you expect people to live without ‘bijli’ in today's world?
 It is, as SK says thunderously, a fundamental right."

 Another critic Shrishti Negi of News 18 praised performances of the cast, writing and the heart of the film.
 While criticized the sexist 'jibles', massage and the film's overstretched second half.
 Devesh Sharma of Filmfare quoted "All-in-all, Batti Gul Meter Chalu is a film which has its heart in the right place.
 Better editing and a shortening of length by twenty minutes would have made the film more impactful."

 While critic Jyoti Sharma Bawa from Hindustan Times criticized the execution of the film quoting "The film takes almost 1.5 hours to establish what the trailer explained in three minutes" giving it two and half from five stars.